-The Honor 10 is here, and it's got big shoes to fill, following on from the brilliant Honor 9 last year.
+The Honor 10 might now have been replaced by Honor 20 deals but it is still an excellent option for most.
 Coming from the same parent company as the Huawei P20, there are obvious parallels between these two phones, but the Honor 10 does a good job of standing on its own two feet.
 And we've found the best Honor 10 deals on the market.

-If you're looking for true flagship, you're still going to want to be looking at something like the iPhone 8 or Samsung S9.
+If you're looking for true flagship, you're still going to want to be looking at something like the iPhone 8 or Samsung S9 or Apples newer devices like the iPhone XR and Samsung's S10.
 But for a mid-range phone, the Honor 10 packs in a whole host of features, including a 19:9 5.84-inch Full HD screen.
 As is currently the trend there's a notch at the top that houses the front-facing camera and face scanning technology to allow maximum screen use.

 Check out our interactive comparison chart to find your perfect Honor 10 price on contract - ranging from big data needs to the lowest price.
 Picking up the handset on its own and going SIMO is another alternative you may want to consider if you don't want to commit to a contract.
 And, as you'll see, that may end up cheaper anyway.